 In property division, “equitable” does not mean “equal.”
 Numerous factors play into determining the division of marital property.
 The ultimate goal of equitable property division is to divide property acquired during the marriage fairly – not necessarily evenly.
 Most states have their own sets of laws and rules regulating property division during divorce, and working with an attorney that has extensive knowledge of current New York law is critical.
 Our attorneys work to ensure that our clients walk away with what is most fair in their particular circumstance.

 To learn more about how property distribution will work in your case, schedule a consultation with our experienced Albany property settlement lawyers.
-Call 518-462-4242 or e-mail our family law office today.
+Contact us today.

 Will the Court Always Make the Final Decision?